turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 </section>
 </section>

+## Share Out (Start of Day 2 lesson)

+You will get into groups of 4, made up of one expert for each iterator method.
+In these groups, share the document you made yesterday.
+Then, walk each other through your example problems.

-## Extra Paired Practice
+## Practice

 The only way to get better and more comfortable with these prototype methods is to continue practicing them.
 Here are a [few more examples](https://github.com/turingschool-examples/iterator-methods-stations){:target='blank'} to work through.

 <section class="checks-for-understanding">
 ### Checks for Understanding

 * What is a prototype method?
-* Name three prototype methods for an array.
+* Compare and contrast `filter` and `find`.
+* Compare and contrast `forEach` and `map`.
+* When might `reduce` be a useful method?
-* Which prototype methods are the most confusing right now? what is different between filter/find? what is diff between map/forEach
+* Which prototype methods are the most confusing for you right now?
 </section>

 ### Additional Resources